awwright/http-progress/draft-wright-http-patch-byterange.md

 # Introduction

 Filesystem interfaces typically provide some way to write at a specific position in a file.
-While HTTP supports reading byte range offsets using the Range header ({{Section 14 of RFC9110}}), this technique cannot generally be used in PUT, because the write may be executed even when the Content-Range header is ignored, causing data corruption.
+While HTTP supports reading byte range offsets using the Range header ({{Section 14 of RFC9110}}), this technique cannot generally be used in PUT, because the server may ignore the Content-Range header while executing the write, causing data corruption.
 However, by using a method and media type that the server must understand, writes to byte ranges with Content-Range semantics becomes possible.

-This may be used as part of a technique to protect against interrupted uploads.
+This media type is intended for use in a wide variety of applications where overwriting specific parts of the file is desired.
+This includes idempotently writing data to a stream, appending data to a file, overwriting specific byte ranges, or writing to multiple regions in a single operation (for example, appending audio to a recording in progress while updating metadata at the beginning of the file).

+It is particularly designed to recover from interrupted uploads.
 Since HTTP is stateless, clients can recover from an interrupted connection by making a request that completes the partial state change.
 For downloads, the Range header allows a client to download only the unknown data.
 However, if an upload is interrupted, no mechanism exists to upload only the remaining data; the entire request must be retried.

 Byte range patches may be used to "fill in these gaps."